island-lang/island-lang.github.io/README.md

 (test as Processor).start(15)
 ```

-When a similar conflict occurs to the two or more fields, it can be resolved in analogous way:
+When a similar conflict occurs between two or more fields, it can be resolved in an analogous way:

 ```isl
 feature FeatureA